mubasirvc/nestjs_sample_crud/README.md

-# Sample crud application using nestJS and postgreSQL
+## Sample crud application using nestJS and postgreSQL in Hexagonal Architecture

 ### Project setup